Physical restraint: Misuse and risks

 Restraining someone against their will is generally a crime in most jurisdictions, unless it is explicitly sanctioned by law.
 (See false arrest, false imprisonment).

-Restraint has been misused in special education settings resulting in severe injury and trauma of students and lack of education from spending school hours restrained.
+Restraint has been misused in special education settings resulting in severe injury and trauma to students and a lack of education from spending school hours restrained.

 The misuse of physical restraint has resulted in many deaths.
 Physical restraint can be dangerous, sometimes in unexpected ways.
 Examples include: